SAP Industry Solutions Licensing

 - Audit and Baseline Current Usage: Begin with a comprehensive audit of your existing SAP licenses and usage.
 Inventory all named users and their license types, and catalogue all industry solution engines you have licensed (including their metrics and allowed quantities).
 Establish a baseline of current usage for each metric (e.g., current number of customers, stores, barrels, etc.) against what you’re entitled to.

-- Monitor Continuously and Update Proactively: Institute a regular (e.g., quarterly) review process to compare actual usage versus licensed metrics.
+- Monitor Continuously and Update Proactively: Implement a regular review process (e.g., quarterly) to compare actual usage with licensed metrics.
 Track seasonal or growth-based fluctuations in your business.
 Proactively adjust your SAP licenses when nearing metric limits—it’s better to negotiate an expansion with SAP ahead of time than to be caught in non-compliance after the fact.

 - Right-Size User Licensing: Ensure each user in the system has the appropriate type of SAP-named user license for their role.
 Avoid “license inflation” by giving users higher-access licenses than necessary, and prevent under-licensing.
 Periodically recertify user roles to confirm that, for example, only those truly performing advanced tasks have a Professional (or “Advanced”) license.
-In an FUE model, double-check that your user classifications (Core vs Advanced users, etc.) reflect their usage to stay within your contracted FUE count.
+In an FUE model, double-check that your user classifications (e.g., Core vs. Advanced users) accurately reflect their usage to ensure compliance with your contracted FUE count.

 - Track Engine Metrics Diligently: Assign responsibility for tracking the specific industry engine metrics.
-This might involve building reports or using SAP tools to regularly count things like the number of active contracts, total throughput, or other measurements.
-Maintain internal records of these figures and how they were calculated.
-This helps in an audit and allows you to foresee when growth might require additional licenses.
-Tie this tracking into business planning – for instance, if a sales forecast means 20 new stores next year, budget the SAP license increase for those ahead of time.
+This may involve building reports or utilizing SAP tools to regularly track metrics such as the number of active contracts, total throughput, or other key measurements.
+Maintain internal records of these figures and the calculations used to derive them.
+This helps during an audit and allows you to anticipate when growth may require additional licenses.
+Tie this tracking into business planning – for instance, if a sales forecast indicates 20 new stores next year, budget the SAP license increase accordingly.

-- Negotiate with Foresight: When contracting with SAP (or during your next renewal), negotiate terms that account for your industry needs.
+- Negotiate with Foresight: When contracting with SAP (or during your next renewal), negotiate terms that take into account your industry-specific needs.
 If possible, secure price protections or tiered pricing for expected growth (such as discounted rates for the next band of customers or stores).
 Clarify any ambiguous metric definitions in writing (e.g., what counts as a “user” or “customer” in that metric).
-Also, address future state plans: if you intend to move to S/4HANA or the cloud, ensure there are clauses or conversion credits for the industry solutions.
+Additionally, address future state plans: if you intend to migrate to S/4HANA or the cloud, ensure that there are clauses or conversion credits for the industry solutions.
 Don’t assume SAP will automatically carry over your rights – get it stipulated in the contract.

 - Manage Indirect Usage: Evaluate how external systems and devices interact with your SAP system.
 If you have scenarios like e-commerce platforms, partner portals, IoT sensors, or mobile apps feeding data into SAP, quantify the documents or transactions generated.
-Then, decide whether to license these via SAP’s Digital Access (which might simplify compliance for large volumes) or through named users/other means.
+Then, decide whether to license these via SAP’s Digital Access (which may simplify compliance for large volumes) or through named users or other means.
 Address this proactively to prevent large audit findings related to industry processes (like an AMI system feeding millions of meter readings).

-- Leverage Expertise and Tools: Finally, make use of available resources.
+- Leverage Expertise and Tools: Utilize the available resources.
 SAP’s license measurement tools (USMM and LAW reports, and the SAP for Me portal dashboards) can help monitor usage – incorporate them into your IT operations.
-Consider engaging SAP licensing experts or third-party consultants, especially during big changes (like mergers or S/4HANA migrations), to validate that you’re appropriately licensed and to identify optimization opportunities.
-Staying informed through SAP user groups and industry forums can also alert you to common pitfalls and how others manage licenses.
+Consider engaging SAP licensing experts or third-party consultants, especially during significant changes (such as mergers or S/4HANA migrations), to validate that you’re appropriately licensed and to identify optimization opportunities.
+Staying informed through SAP user groups and industry forums can also alert you to common pitfalls and help you understand how others manage licenses.